ayushsharma82/ESP-DASH/vue-frontend/README.md

 ```
 npm run serve
 ```
+Warning: `app.js` will be Gzipped with .gz extension!

 ### Compiles and minifies for production
 ```
 npm run build
 ```

+Warning: `app.js` will be Gzipped with .gz extension!

 ### Run your tests
 ```